keiraqz/anomaly-detection/README.md

 # Anomaly Detection using Spark MLlib and Spark Streaming
 An Anomaly Detection example using Spark MLlib for training and Spark Streaming for testing.
+Slides are available <a href="http://www.slideshare.net/KeiraZhou2/anomaly-detection-using-spark-mllib-and-spark-streaming" target="_blank">here</a>

 ## The Model